»Our institutions are failing because they are failing to scale.«

 »Failing to scale« is ultimately just another interpretation of Ashby’s Law.

-For less capital-strong market participants, the path of least resistance regularly consists of throwing good money after money that is visibly deteriorating and hoping that this will work out well for as long as possible.
+For less capital-strong market participants, the path of least resistance often means throwing good money after bad, hoping it will hold out for as long as possible.
+The core challenge, once again, is flexible scalability — or »scale invariance«.

-So what should a zero-based redesign for the organisational control systems look like, combining the systematic strengths of extreme scenarios that have been difficult to reconcile up to now, but at the same time avoiding their weaknesses?
+So what should a zero-based redesign of organizational control systems look like — one that combines the systematic strengths of previously irreconcilable scenarios while avoiding their weaknesses?

 I propose the following first principles: